 After your dental implant fuses with the bone, you will return to your prosthodontist or restorative dentist.
 He or she will replace the healing cap or cover screw with an attachment known as an abutment, and then carefully fit your final restoration in place.

-If your jawbone is strong and healthy, and you need a replacement for all the teeth on your lower or upper arch, All-on-Four may be the right choice for you.
+If your jawbone is strong and healthy, and you need a replacement for all the teeth on your lower or upper arch, Full Arch on 4 Implants may be the right choice for you.
 Carefully coordinated with your restorative dentist or prosthodontist, this procedure lets us use four immediate loaded implants to attach a fixed arch of teeth at the same appointment.
 With this solution, you will never need to use a temporary denture.

 Ready to Get Started?